thiagoharry/weaver-interface-metafont/README.md

 You can see a small demo where you can edit WeaveFont code and see the results in your Web Browser in [https://thiagoharry.github.io/weaver-interface-metafont/].

+There is also a proof-of-concept game written in WeaveFont.
+The language was not conceived for creating computer games, but this page shows that it is possible: [https://thiagoharry.github.io/breakout/].